data-dot-all/dataall/pages/code.md

 - `ENVIRONMENT_PERMISSIONS` - Granted to any group in an environment.
 For each resource we should define a list of actions regarding that resource that are executed on the environment (e.g. List resources X in an environment)
 - `RESOURCE_PERMISSION` - Granted to any group.
 For each resource we should define a list of all actions that can be done on the resource.
 We also need to add the permissions for the Environment resource (ENVIRONMENT_PERMISSIONS)

+If a function is decorated with permission checker decorators, it should pass `uri` and `admin_group` as parameters.
+They are needed to validate the permissions of the user in relation to the groups and resources.

 When creating a new resource that has associated permissions, the corresponding RESOURCE_PERMISSIONS should be attached.
 You can take the example for dataset creation as a reference.